Penn State vs. Villanova NCAA Football Odds, Plays and Insights | September 25, 2021

 Villanova Stats and Trends

-- Villanova is 1-1 against the spread and 3-0 overall when the team notches more than 14.3 points.
+- Villanova is 1-1 against the spread and 3-0 overall in games when it scores more than 14.3 points.

-- The Wildcats have turned the ball over zero times, six fewer times than the Nittany Lions have forced turnovers (6).
+- The Wildcats have zero giveaways this season, while the Nittany Lions have six takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.